iotaledger/wallet.rs/docs/docs/libraries/nodejs/examples.md

 "... micro-transaction below 1Mi of IOTA tokens can be sent to another address if there is already at least 1Mi on that address.
 That's why we sent 1Mi in the last example to comply with the protection."
 :::

+Dust protection also means you can't leave less than 1Mi on a spent address (leave a dust behind).

 ## Backup a database